Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 15. One-Arm Overhead Dumbbell Triceps Extension

-It is a single-joint exercise that works the triceps while increasing stability in the core and shoulder areas.
+This single-joint exercise works the triceps while increasing stability in the core and shoulder areas.

 It also allows for a greater range of motion and allows you to focus on perfect form in that one arm.